 There’s a short, charming story in Eternia: Pet Whisperer.
 Even if you’re a cockatoo/border-collie lover like me, or whether you lean more toward the exotic koala/frill-necked lizard, or rat brothers.
 These animals have a slight backstory, and cute appearance, plus a natural subtle wit.
-It’s got that solo dev quirk that I love best of all, where the plot derails to form a full loopable plot-line but keep things manageable; that’s a plus, folks.
+It’s got that solo dev quirk that I love best of all, where the plot derails to form a full loopable plot-line but keeps things manageable; that’s a plus, folks.
 And I’m not going to spoil it for you, because you deserve that, but also because I think it’s one of the charms of the game.

 Yo, Eternia: Pet Whisperer is a Visual Novel

 Describing gameplay always escapes convention in visual novels.
 But there’s a lot to say about the plot.
 So, let’s lay it out there.
 You, the self-named character, are in the market for a new pet.
-It’s not easy living alone in that apartment with no one to talk to, nails to bite, boring TV shows.
+It’s not easy living alone in that apartment with no one to talk to, nails to bite, and boring TV shows.
 So, you’re off to the “Rainbow Dome,” populated by animals ranging from domestic to exotic.
 Learn quickly that, this is no normal pet shelter.

 The animals talk.

 Connie the cock-a-too is your initiator.
 She lets a few quips slip her beak, but most of the intro revolves around whether you’re a veritable Dr. Dolittle.
-Your character spends a little time questioning his groundedness while having some full-fledged conversations with a range of animal, don’t assume too much though, because things aren’t as they seem.
+Your character spends a little time questioning his groundedness while having some full-fledged conversations with a range of animals, don’t assume too much though, because things aren’t as they seem.

 It’s pretty funny, and I enjoyed getting to know the animals.
 Their demeanor is on par with a stranger on the bus, but the dialogue is pretty well written.
 And even though my instincts would usually direct me otherwise–along with the fact that I adopted the border-collie at the end–Maria the frill-neck lizard was actually my favorite.
 Why wouldn’t it be?